PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/PythonForMatlabProgrammers.md

 ![](media/image1.png)

-* Andrew Janke
-* Michael Patterson
+by Andrew Janke and Michael Patterson

 ******************************************************